vitroid/genice-diffr/README.md

 ### Private installation

+    % make install-private
-Copy the files in genice/formats into your local formats folder of GenIce.
+or copy the files in genice/formats into your local formats folder of GenIce.

 ## Requirement